halfer/proximate-requester/README.md

 Client usage
 ---

-See the example in `console/simple-fetch.php` in this repo, the `console/recursive-fetch.php` in [Proximate/Crawler](https://github.com/halfer/proximate-crawler).
+See the example in `console/simple-fetch.php` in this repo, and the `console/recursive-fetch.php` in [Proximate/Crawler](https://github.com/halfer/proximate-crawler).
 The effect of a local proxy is apparent with the recursive fetcher: on a slow connection where ~ 20 items are fetched in as many seconds, running it a second time usually results in a run time of